Council Tax privacy notice

 How long do you keep information about me?

-The retention period is 7 years from the last action.
+The retention period for Council Tax records is 7 years from the last action.
 This information is destroyed securely when we no longer need it.

 Is my information used to make an automated decision about me and/or for profiling purposes?